 3. Q: How does the valve get replaced?

 A: Traditionally, patients underwent open-heart surgery to have their valve replaced.
 But not everyone is a candidate for open-heart surgery.
 Patients who are too sick, too old, or those who have comorbidities like diabetes or kidney disease are too high risk for open-heart surgery.
 In the past, these patients were left without options.
 And some data suggests that more than 50% of people with severe, symptomatic aortic stenosis will die within two years if they are not treated.
-However, in the last several years, we’ve started using a new, minimally invasive procedure, called TAVR, and this is a great option for people who are too high risk for open-heart surgery.
+However, in the last several years, we’ve started using a new, minimally invasive procedure, called TAVR.
+This can be a great option for people who are at intermediate to high risk for open-heart surgery complications.
 TAVR has an easier and quicker recovery time than open-heart surgery, too—patients who get open-heart surgery tend to spend three to five days in the hospital recovering and then there’s a lot of rehabilitation afterwards.
 You have to heal from your wound—I tell patients it’s kind of like getting beat up.
 In open-heart surgery, that’s sort of what’s happening to you.

 With TAVR, on the other hand, we can send you home within 48 hours and you can get back to your normal activity pretty quickly.
 In a TAVR procedure, we thread a new valve through a catheter that we insert into your body either through the femoral artery near your groin, or through your chest directly into the heart.
 The replacement valve, once expanded, gets placed right over the old valve and begins working immediately.